kapil1308/youtube_mining/README.md

 # Mining Youtube videos
 ## Exploring the data on trending Youtube videos in the US.

-This python code extracts and analyzes a excel csv file whcih contains the data perttaining to trending videos in the US region.
+This python code extracts and analyzes an excel csv file whcih contains the data pertaining to trending videos in the US region.

 ### Tools used:
      - Pycharm